Simpson Kalisher: Reception

-Helmut Gernsheim described Kalisher's Railroad Men as "a highly stimulating book (1961) on the forgotten workers of the American railroad companies," and in 1962 curator Hugh Edwards likened it to the work of Lewis Hine, Walker Evans, and W. Eugene Smith, as promoting "those ancient qualities, human dignity and character."
-Beaumont Newhall, Director at George Eastman House selected him for Art in America's 1960 listing of 'New Talent Artists,' and congratulated him on his book, writing; "Many photographers have documented railroads, but you have brought us a moving record of railroad men."
-'R.B.' in Image magazine welcomed its "sensitive yet striking images selected and organized by a perceptive eye and ear," and sensed in the "somber sometimes haunting pictures and a counter point of stories ... reflections of a setting sun; the proud tired faces of men no longer young, working in the unhurried evening of an elderly industry."
-It was journalist Rus Arnold in Writer's Digest who pointed out that what was most important about Railroad Men was;"the fact that Kalisher has presented to us another variation on photo-reporting.
+Helmut Gernsheim described Kalisher's Railroad Men as "a highly stimulating book (1961) on the forgotten workers of the American railroad companies", and in 1962 curator Hugh Edwards likened it to the work of Lewis Hine, Walker Evans, and W. Eugene Smith, as promoting "those ancient qualities, human dignity and character."
+Beaumont Newhall, Director at George Eastman House selected him for Art in America's 1960 listing of 'New Talent Artists', and congratulated him on his book, writing; "Many photographers have documented railroads, but you have brought us a moving record of railroad men."
+'R.B.' in Image magazine welcomed its "sensitive yet striking images selected and organized by a perceptive eye and ear", and sensed in the "somber sometimes haunting pictures and a counter point of stories ... reflections of a setting sun; the proud tired faces of men no longer young, working in the unhurried evening of an elderly industry."
+Rus Arnold in Writer's Digest said what he thought most important about Railroad Men:

+the fact that Kalisher has presented to us another variation on photo-reporting.
 Even while he was recording "the remarkable decency of these mature human faces and the brotherhood of the men's vocation" (as Jonathan Williams puts it in the introduction) he was tape-recording their thoughts, their memories.
 The formula is one many of us could well look into.
 It's not entirely new.
 The camera-and-tape-recorder interview has been appearing in magazines for years, but the result has usually been a set of words illustrated by pictures, or a set of pictures with quote-captions.
-In Railroad Men we have a social document conveyed through two media of communication, a rare blending of two pieces of machinery (the camera and the tape recorder) to produce a poetic essay."
+In Railroad Men we have a social document conveyed through two media of communication, a rare blending of two pieces of machinery (the camera and the tape recorder) to produce a poetic essay.

-However John Upton in Aperture, 1962, was more guarded in his praise, conceding that Railroad Men represents "the efforts of a photojournalist to come to grips with his medium on his own terms, without the pressures of deadline or editors," inspired while on a magazine assignment, and the taped interviews "an attempt to bring to life the romance and lore of this peculiarly American industry," but notes that though the skilful photographs are clearly the work of a "bread and butter photojournalist [they] often lack the poetic edge that turns fact into truth.
-The viewer never feels that the author has really come to "grips" with his medium as he states as his purpose in the epilogue ...The book illustrates both the pitfalls and advantages of what can happen when a photojournalist gets his wish and works without the guiding hand of the picture editor."
+John Upton in Aperture, 1962, was more guarded in his praise, conceding that Railroad Men represents "the efforts of a photojournalist to come to grips with his medium on his own terms, without the pressures of deadline or editors", inspired while on a magazine assignment, and the taped interviews "an attempt to bring to life the romance and lore of this peculiarly American industry", but notes that though the skilful photographs are clearly the work of a "bread and butter photojournalist [they] often lack the poetic edge that turns fact into truth.
+The viewer never feels that the author has really come to "grips" with his medium as he states as his purpose in the epilogue ...
+The book illustrates both the pitfalls and advantages of what can happen when a photojournalist gets his wish and works without the guiding hand of the picture editor."